Sidebar

 Photographer: Jen Causey, Food Stylist: Torie Cox, Prop Stylist: Keosha McGhee.

 This creamy smoothie delivers sweet tropical flavors, with frozen mango blending with fiber-rich raspberries and coconut milk for a thick, frosty base.
-Strained (Greek-style) yogurt adds protein and tang to keep you satisfied, while dates add natural sweetness and fiber.
+Greek yogurt adds protein and tang to keep you satisfied, while dates add natural sweetness and fiber.
 With just a quick spin in the blender, you’ll have a refreshing, nutrient-packed smoothie ready to sip.

 View Recipe